senlin/so-related-posts/readme.txt

  4. If you have not yet installed the Meta Box plugin (where this plugin depends on to function) you will see an error message with a link to a new install page called "Required Plugin".
 Go there and follow the instructions.

- 5. Optional; go to the Settings page to change the title into something of your liking.
+ 5. Optional; go to the Settings page and adjust the output to your liking.

 Done!